-When a Management of Change (MOC) is initiated, one of the first and most essential activities is collecting and assembling documents and data relevant to the change.
-These can include P&IDs, datasheets, specifications, vendor manuals, control narratives, photos, calculations, procedures, and cost estimates — the list is often extensive.
+When a Management of Change (MOC) is initiated, one of the first and most critical activities is gathering and organizing the documents and data associated with the change.
+This often includes P&IDs, datasheets, specifications, vendor manuals, control narratives, photos, calculations, procedures, and cost estimates—an extensive and evolving set of materials that becomes increasingly difficult to manage without management of change solutions and applications designed to centralize records and maintain traceability throughout the review process.

 At this early stage, none of the information is “final.”
 It’s a Work in Process (WIP) — living documents that evolve with feedback, redlines, and approvals.
 Yet despite its fluidity, this content is foundational: decisions will be made from it, reviews will be based on it, and ultimately, it becomes part of the historical record of the facility.